ashfaaqrifath/Casper/README.md

 # Casper

-Casper is a personal virtual assistant written in python.
+Casper is a personal virtual assistant written in python to automate desktop tasks just using voice commands.
+It can play music, take notes, search the web, open applications, send emails and more.

 ## Authors